AxonIQ/giftcard-demo/README.md

 Getting started with Axon
 =========================

 This Axon Framework demo application focuses around a simple giftcard domain, designed to show various aspects of the framework.
 The app can be run in various modes, using [Spring-boot Profiles](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-profiles.html): by selecting a specific profile, only the corresponding parts of the app will be active.
 Select none, and the default behaviour is activated, which activates everything.
 This way you can experiment with Axon in a (structured) monolith as well as in micro-services.

 Where to find more information:
 -------------------------------

 * The [Axon Reference Guide](https://docs.axoniq.io/reference-guide/) is definitive guide on the Axon Framework and Axon Server.
 * Visit [www.axoniq.io](https://www.axoniq.io) to find out about AxonIQ, the team behind the Axon Framework and Server.
-* Subscribe to the [AxonIQ Youtube channel](https://www.youtube.com/AxonIQ) to get the latest Webinars, announcements, and customer stories.
+* Subscribe to the [AxonIQ YouTube channel](https://www.youtube.com/AxonIQ) to get the latest Webinars, announcements, and customer stories.
+* To start a fresh Axon Application, you can go to [start.axoniq.io](https://start.axoniq.io/).
+* Additional information may be gained by following some of AxonIQ's courses on the [AxonIQ Academy](https://academy.axoniq.io/).
 * The latest version of the Giftcard App can be found [on GitHub](https://github.com/AxonIQ/giftcard-demo).
 * Docker images for Axon Server are pushed to [Docker Hub](https://hub.docker.com/u/axoniq).
+* If there are any Axon related questions remaining, you can always go to the [forum](https://discuss.axoniq.io/).

 The Giftcard app
 ----------------

 ### Background story

 See [the wikipedia article](https://en.wikipedia.org/wiki/Gift_card) for a basic definition of gift cards.
 Essentially, there are just two events in the life cycle of a gift card:
 * They get _issued_: a new gift card gets created with some amount of money stored.
 * They get _redeemed_: all or part of the monetary value stored on the gift card is used to purchase something.

 ### Structure of the App

 The Giftcard application is split into four parts, using four sub-packages of `io.axoniq.demo.giftcard`:
 * The `api` package contains the ([Kotlin](https://kotlinlang.org/)) sourcecode of the messages and entity.
 They form the API (sic) of the application.
 * The `command` package contains the GiftCard Aggregate class, with all command- and associated eventsourcing handlers.